Welcome to WASC International!

 Follow, like, or connect to our accounts by clicking on the links below.
 Search #WASCglobal to keep up with all our international school updates.

 Dr. Margaret Alvarez

-Director of International Accreditation
+Vice President, International Accreditation

 Dr. Alvarez is currently based in Singapore.
 Prior to joining WASC, she served as the Head of School of ISS International School, Singapore.
 Dr. Alvarez has extensive experience in accreditation, having worked in the field for nine years.
 During this time she engaged in research in school improvement processes, worked with government agencies, contributed to the development of accreditation protocols, trained educators and administrators in successful accreditation practices, managed processes, and supported numerous schools around the world.

-Natalie Abad Merritt began her teaching career as a Primary School teacher working in South Wales, U.K. She then spent 16 years working for the largest K-12 international school in Singapore, gaining experience as head of department, a member of leadership, and living within the residential community.
+Natalie Merritt began her teaching career as a Primary School teacher working in South Wales, U.K. She then spent 16 years working for the largest K-12 international school in Singapore, gaining experience as head of department, a member of leadership, and living within the residential community.

 Dawn Rock joined WASC after 23 years in international education as an elementary teacher, a middle and high school math teacher, and, mostly recently, as a high school principal for twelve years.
 She has extensive experience as a team member and as chair for school visits, testament to her commitment to the development and growth of all schools.

 Stephen Massiah is based out of Bangkok, Thailand.
 Prior to WASC, Steve held positions in international schools in Doha, Qatar; Seoul, South Korea; Bangkok, Thailand; and Hong Kong.
 Prior to this he was a principal in Toronto, Canada; an adjunct instructor at the Faculty of Education, University of Toronto; and an interim position (secondment) with the Ontario College of Teachers.